 A: We handle the paperwork and work with some amazing people based in Beijing who will prep the animals for flying out from the airport.
 You will meet with them at your carrier's departure desk and the animals will be in crates and transported in the climate-controlled cargo compartment.
 We will walk you through the entire process, and when you arrive at your destination, you will retrieve the animals from customs and representative of our partnership organizations will be there to pick up the animals from you and take them to their new lives!

 Q: How much will the trip cost?

-***Please keep in mind that fundraising is a GREAT idea to help you get the funds for China!
+***Please keep in mind that fundraising is a great option to help you raise funds for China!
 Once your trip is finalized we can guide you through any info you will need for fundraising.